immunefi-team/Bounty_Boosts/Immunefi Arbitration/29445 - [SC - Insight] latestRoundData Call May Result Stale.md

 # `latestRoundData()` Call May Result Stale

-Submitted on Mon Mar 18 2024 23:06:55 GMT-0400 (Atlantic Standard Time) by @caglankaan for [Boost | Immunefi Arbitration](https://immunefi.com/bounty/immunefiarbitration-boost/)
+Submitted on Mar 19th 2024 at 05:06:55 UTC by @caglankaan for [Boost | Immunefi Arbitration](https://immunefi.com/bounty/immunefiarbitration-boost/)

 Report ID: #29445